 The PDF patterns include multiple sizes of this crochet pattern, all in one file.
 Sizes available for this project are newborn, baby, toddler, child, teen, and adult.

 I just love mixing simple crochet stitches.
 It would surprise you how beautiful and interesting stitch pattern you can get with using very basic crochet stitches.
-Sometimes can be a bit messy counting rows and rounds, so it’s great to have a piece of paper and a pan or a digital row/round counter somewhere nearby to make notes as you go.
+Sometimes can be a bit messy counting rows and rounds, so it’s great to have a piece of paper and a pen or a digital row/round counter somewhere nearby to make notes as you go.

-My this weeks project was to make a simple crochet headband and spice it up with a beautiful stitch pattern that I can bet you would not know if it’s a knit or crochet just by seeing the fabric.
+My this week’s project was to make a simple crochet headband and spice it up with a beautiful stitch pattern that I can bet you would not know if it’s a knit or crochet just by seeing the fabric.
 Cool right?

-Last weeks project was a pattern for a sweet baby bonnet that you can find here.
+Last week’s project was a pattern for a sweet baby bonnet that you can find here.
 Happy crocheting!

-- st/sts – stitch/stitches
+- sst/sts – stitch/stitches

-- ch – chain (VIDEO)
+- ch – chain

 - ss – slip stitch

 - dc – double crochet

 - Sizes: newborn (below), newborn, baby, toddler, child, teen, adult (here).